PSGAN: A Generative Adversarial Network for Remote Sensing Image Pan-Sharpening: PSGAN

 } where $N$ is the number of training samples.
 As an example, \cref{eq:generalform} can be realized from the perspective of compressed sensing, and \cref{eq:solve} can be solved using dictionary learning algorithms~\cite{xie2013pan}.

-From \cref{eq:ganloss} we can see that $f(\cdot)$ can be considered as a mapping function from $(\mathbf{X}, \mathbf{Y})$ to $\mathbf{P}$.
+From \cref{eq:generalform} we can see that $f(\cdot)$ can be considered as a mapping function from $(\mathbf{X}, \mathbf{Y})$ to $\mathbf{P}$.
 Thus, we can reformulate pan-sharpening as a conditional image generation problem that can be solved using conditional GAN~\cite{isola2017image}.
 Following~\cite{goodfellow2014generative} and~\cite{isola2017image}, we define a generative network $G$ that maps the joint distribution $p_{data}(\mathbf{X}, \mathbf{Y})$ to the target distribution $p_r(\mathbf{P})$.
 The generator $G$ tries to produce pan-sharpened image $\hat{\mathbf{P}}$ that cannot be distinguished from the reference image $\mathbf{P}$ by an adversarial trained discriminative network $D$.
-This can be expressed as a mini-max game problem: { \abovedisplayskip{4pt} \belowdisplayskip{4pt} }
+This can be expressed as a mini-max game problem: { \abovedisplayskip{4pt} \belowdisplayskip{4pt} } With this adversarial learning, a GAN designed for pan-sharpening tasks could generate faithful HR MS images.